bugrauslu/bus_ticket_sell_api/README.md

 ### `POST /api/auth/register`

 Registers a new user with the provided user data.
-The request should include a JSON payload in the following format:
+The request must contain a JSON payload in the following format the request must be discarded from the body

-{
+body:{
 "firstName": "string",
 "lastName": "string",
 "age": "number",